There are many options available for voters who need assistance casting their ballot on Election Day.

 Central Polling Location

-An accessible central polling location has been designated at the County Clerk’s Office, County Administration Building, 1 Barton Square, Suite 301, Jackson, MO 63755.
-This Central Poll is open from 6:00 a.m. until 7:00 p.m.
+The central polling locations are open from 6:00 a.m. until 7:00 p.m.
 If you have limited mobility or unable to access your polling location on Election Day, you may vote your ballot at the Central Poll.
 Curbside voting is available at the Central Poll.

 Accessible Voting Systems